openedx-unsupported/registrar/docs/decisions/0001-why-we-need-registrar.rst

 - This service will communicate and synchronize data with other edX services via REST APIs.

-  - Our initial synchronization strategy will likely by an ad-hoc strategy - we'll refresh data from other systems as needed, if it has not recently been refreshed (or if it is not currently persisted in registrar).
+  - Our initial synchronization strategy will likely be an ad-hoc strategy - we'll refresh data from other systems as needed, if it has not recently been refreshed (or if it is not currently persisted in registrar).